kevintpeng/Learn-Something-Every-Day/UWaterloo/SE380-Feedback-Control.md

 ```

+We have the tools to simplify block diagrams now, simplifying series/parallel blocks and rearranging them relative to summing junctions.
+So some strategies we can use:

+1. mathematically; write equation for Y(s) and rearrange using our laws
+2. re-arrange blocks to reveal common configurations listed above
+3. systematic method below, for complicated diagrams

 ## Systematic method of finding transfer functions
 1. Introduce new variables $\{v_1, v_2, ... \}$ at the output of every summer
 2. Write expressions for inputs of summers in terms of $\{u, y, v_1, v_2, ...\}$